Giorojas11/AWS-Security-Engineering-Projects/02a-Secure-Networking-v2/README.md

 # AWS Secure Networking v2

-This iteration of the secure networking project represents an evolution of my previous <a href="https://github.com/Giorojas11/AWS-Projects/tree/main/02-Secure-Networking"> project.
+This iteration of the secure networking project represents an evolution of my previous <a href="https://github.com/Giorojas11/AWS-Projects/tree/main/02-Secure-Networking"> secure networking project </a>.
 The original established foundational, secure network architecture with multiple VPCs, routing, NACLs, and segmentation.
 This version focuses on high availability, fault tolerance, and long-term scalability aligned with production-grade AWS environments.

 This is a major refinement of my previous my network architecture, along with a refactoring of my Terraform code that will be used in future cloud security projects.